 8. Setting Your Climbing Routes

-After you have purchased your holds, it’s time to set your wall!
-If you’re most interested in training bouldering, set specific boulder problems that can train your techniques ( like balance, grip and control) or long, explosive moves on small holds.
+After you have purchased your climbing holds, it’s time to set your wall!
+If you’re most interested in training bouldering, set specific boulder problems that can train your techniques ( like balance, grip and control) or long, explosive moves on small more crimpy holds.

-And if you’re setting the rock climbing wall for kids children, you’ll want to buy colourful big holds and keep them closer together, taking into consideration the child’s height and abilities.
+And if you’re setting the rock climb wall for your kids/ children, you’ll want to buy colourful big juggy holds and keep them closer together, taking into consideration the child’s height and abilities.

 9. DIY Kids Climbing Wall

-When it comes to building customized and fun kids climbing wall, there are a few special pointers that you should consider.
+When it comes to building customized and fun indoor rock climbing walls for kids or toddlers, there are a few special pointers that you should consider.

-To begin, be sure to purchase holds that are the correct size for their small hands, always setting them relatively close together.
+To begin, be sure to purchase holds that are the correct size for their small hands, always setting them relatively close together so that they can reach the footholds in their tiny kids climbing shoes.
 Additionally, for a climbing wall for kids, you want to keep the height of your wall or routes not too high and appropriate for children, as a fall for them is much farther than a fall for you.

-Finally, be sure that there are no sharp or rough edges that they could potentially hurt themselves on the climbing wall.
+Finally, be sure that there are no sharp or rough edges that they could potentially hurt themselves on the kids rock climbing wall.

 How do you make a homemade climbing wall?

-It starts with knowing how fancy and large scale a wall you need.
+If you want do it yourself rock walls, it starts with knowing how intricate or large scale a climing wall area you need.
 The key ingredient is the wooden panels and crash mats.
 Make a list of equipment to buy and work out the budget needed..

 What kind of plywood is used for climbing walls?